swapnilbhat/jhu-pain-score/README.md

 # Predicting Modified Overall Disability Index (MODI) Pain Scores from Full-Body X-rays

-This project involves collaboration with researchers at **Johns Hopkins University (JHU)** and **University of California, San Francisco (UCSF)** to predict the Modified Overall Disability Index (MODI) pain score using full-body X-ray images.
+This project involves prediction of  the Modified Overall Disability Index (MODI) pain score using full-body X-ray images.
 The pipeline is designed to overcome the challenges posed by a limited dataset by leveraging advanced machine learning techniques.

 ## Objective